Six practical ways to reduce restaurant food waste

-Many issues related to temperature and time in food storage occur as a result of equipment malfunctions or human error (such as leaving doors open or using unplugged equipment).
+Many issues related to temperature and time in food storage occur due to equipment malfunctions or human error (such as leaving doors open or using unplugged equipment).
 Wireless monitoring systems track the temperatures of all your storage areas, including refrigerators and freezers, and notify you of any changes to internal temperatures.
-Tracking these factors reduces the risk of financially draining loss events.
+Following these factors reduces the risk of financially draining loss events.

-Regular inspections, good training, and effective software keep food waste at a minimum; temperature monitoring furthers your efforts by providing the ability of statistical analysis.
+Regular inspections, good training, and practical software keep food waste at a minimum; temperature monitoring furthers your efforts by providing the ability of statistical analysis.

 How does a wireless temperature sensor work?

 After a short and easy setup, a wireless temperature sensor records your equipment’s data and provides analysis that helps you identify and fix problematic occurrences like temperature spikes.
-Some systems also provide alerts so that when temperatures change suddenly, you can quickly address problems.
-This helps you ensure that your inventory remains at the desired storage temperature.
+Some systems also provide alerts so that you can quickly address problems when temperatures change suddenly.
+This enables you to ensure that your inventory remains at the desired storage temperature.